 "I think the initiative is an important way to show young, Black students that space is being created for them and their talents, in an industry that hasn’t been as open to diversity in the past.”
 Ayo Oketunji, associate.

 “Different backgrounds and life experiences are what bring different perspectives and ideas to the table, making for a stronger, more inclusive, and ultimately a better, place to work for everyone”.
-River Clarke, trainee solicitor.
+River Clarke, associate.

 “We hope this initiative aimed at Black talent will assist in reducing some of the hurdles they face and encourage greater diversity in the legal industry.”
 Mariam Basher, associate.